 So, how is pet ownership determined?

-The last few years have seen big changes with divorce laws, including custody of pets.
+The last few years have seen big changes in divorce laws, including custody of pets.
 Now, it is up to the judge involved in your divorce case to determine what is in the best interest of your pet, similar to how they might determine what is in the best interest of a child during a child custody case.
 It’s true that pets are technically still considered property, but a judge will take into consideration which spouse will be able to take care of the pet best.
-This means learning who will take them on walks, get them the right medication for their illnesses, take them to the groomer, and more.
+This means learning who will take them on walks, getting them the right medication for their illnesses, taking them to the groomer, and more.

 What if we want to share custody of our pet?

 In instances where both spouses are found to be equally considerate of the pet’s needs and will love and take care of them, a judge may award each spouse joint custody of the pet.
 In this instance, you and your spouse may wish to set up a custody schedule with each other for the judge to approve.
 If not, the judge will determine the custody for you.
 Don’t leave your pet’s life up to chance.
 If you want to fight for custody to make sure they are in a loving and caring home, reach out to our lawyers now.